tezos/tezos-mirror/docs/developer/proposal_testing.rst

 which contains several hundreds of thousands of blocks).
-By convention, when setting a user-activated upgrade the scripts would consider that the migration is on the sandbox if the level is less or equal than ``28082``, and on a real context imported form Mainnet otherwise, and the scripts would behave differently.
+By convention, when setting a user-activated upgrade the scripts would consider that the migration is on the sandbox if the level is less or equal than ``28082``, and on a real context imported from Mainnet otherwise, and the scripts would behave differently.

 If we are testing the migration on the sandbox, the user-activated upgrade